helidon-io/helidon/examples/quickstarts/helidon-quickstart-graalvm/README.md

 ## Prerequisites

 1. Maven 3.5 or newer
-2. Java SE 8 or newer
+2. Graal VM 1.0.0-rc14 or newer as JAVA_HOME, ''$JAVA_HOME/bin/native-image' must exist
 3. Docker 17 or newer to build and run docker images
 4. Kubernetes minikube v0.24 or newer to deploy to Kubernetes (or access to a K8s 1.7.4 or newer cluster)
 5. Kubectl 1.7.4 or newer to deploy to Kubernetes